Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Reinforcement learning (RL) has emerged as a powerful tool for optimizing control policies in various domains, including the control of heating, ventilation, and air conditioning systems \cite{Sayed.2024}, energy systems \cite{Ebi.2024, Francois.2016}, autonomous driving \cite{Sallab.2017}, and robotics \cite{Tang.2025}.
-However, when deploying RL in such real-world applications, agents must often operate under partial observability, relying on incomplete and noisy observations to make decisions.
-This setting is formalized by partially observable Markov decision processes (POMDPs) \cite{Kaelbling.1998}, where optimal actions depend on the history of past observations and actions.
+Reinforcement learning (RL) has emerged as a powerful tool for optimizing control policies in various domains, including heating, ventilation, and air conditioning systems~\citep{Sayed.2024}, energy systems~\citep{Francois.2016, Ebi.2024}, autonomous driving~\citep{Sallab.2017}, and robotics~\citep{Tang.2025}.
+However, many real-world applications involve partial observability, where agents must make decisions based on incomplete and noisy observations.
+This setting is formalized by partially observable Markov decision processes (POMDPs) \citep{Kaelbling.1998}, where optimal actions depend on the history of past observations and actions.

-To address this, RL methods for fully observable settings have been adapted by learning history-dependent policies, typically using recurrent neural networks (RNNs) to encode observation-action sequences \cite{Hausknecht.2015, Zhang.2016}.
-Although these methods are, in principle, capable of learning optimal history-dependent policies, they assume the same level of observability during training and execution, constraining policy learning to the limited information available at deployment.
+To address this, RL methods for fully observable settings have been adapted by learning history-dependent policies, typically using recurrent neural networks (RNNs) that encode observation-action sequences~\citep{Bakker.2001, Wierstra.2010, Hausknecht.2015, Zhang.2016, Zhu.2017, Cayci.2024}.
+Many approaches compress these sequences into compact latent representations by introducing auxiliary learning objectives~\citep{Igl.2018, Buesing.2018, Guo.2018, Gregor.2019, Han.2019, Guo.2020, Lee.2020, Subramanian.2022, Ni.2024}.
+While these methods can, in principle, learn optimal policies, they assume the same level of observability during training and execution, restricting policy learning to the limited information available at deployment.
 Yet, in practice, this assumption is unnecessarily restrictive and possibly suboptimal.
-Many training environments provide privileged information unavailable at execution, such as diagnostic sensors or simulators exposing internal variables, without necessarily providing full access to the true state.
-Leveraging such asymmetric observability motivates the paradigm of asymmetric learning, which aims to exploit additional information at training while ensuring deployable history-dependent policies.

-Asymmetric actor-critic methods provide a framework for this setting, as they condition the actor on observable histories while allowing the critic access to privileged information during training \cite{Pinto.2017, Baisero.2021}.
-However, existing approaches often assume either full-state access or no additional information, leaving the more general case of privileged partial information underexplored.
+Many training environments provide additional information that is unavailable or impractical to access during execution, including multi-view sensory input in robotics~\citep{Pinto.2017}, simulator states available during training in simulation, expert policies, and external knowledge obtained from foundation models by querying representations conditioned on observations and eventual additional context.
+These signals do not necessarily correspond to the full state or satisfy the Markov property, yet they can provide useful information for improving learning.